gjsify/ts-for-gir/README.md

   MODULES  [default: *] GIR modules to load, e.g. 'Gio-2.0'.
 Accepts multiple modules

 OPTIONS
-  -g, --girDirectory=girDirectory  [default: /usr/share/gir-1.0] GIR directory
+  -g, --girDirectories=girDirectories  [default: /usr/share/gir-1.0] GIR directory
-  -h, --help                       show CLI help
-  -i, --ignore=ignore              [default: true] modules that should be ignored -v, --verbose                    Switch on/off the verbose mode --configName=configName          name of the config if you want to use a different name
+  -h, --help                           show CLI help -i, --ignore=ignore                  [default: true] modules that should be ignored -v, --verbose                        Switch on/off the verbose mode --configName=configName              name of the config if you want to use a different name

 EXAMPLES
   # Lists all available GIR modules in ./vala-girs/gir-1.0